 Hut Wardens are responsible for our Backcountry huts’ maintenance and daily servicing.
 Guest stay nightly, and we pick up and deliver their bags for them.
 Hut wardens typically leave the base at 8:30 am for picking up bags and servicing the huts.
 They then assist with the daily operation of the business upon their return and cover breaks for other staff and then begin loading bags for a 2 pm departure for the huts to drop off bags for the new guests and any additional supplies needed.

 The key is we all work together towards a common goal of providing the most enjoyable possible experience for our guests.

 HOW DO I GET TO & FROM WORK?

 Snow Farm does not have any on-mountain accommodation for our staff.
-We provide free transport from Wanaka to get you to work and back on days that you are rostered on.
-The trip up takes about 30- 45 minutes each way, depending on the road conditions.
+We provide free transport from Wanaka to get you to work and back on days you are rostered.
+The trip takes about 30- 45 minutes, depending on the road conditions.